The Home Buying Process

 Earnest money is like a security deposit on a home you hope to buy – usually $1,000.
 Earnest money shows the seller that you are serious about buying the home, and it is held in escrow by the title company until closing, where it’s credited toward your down payment.

 After you submit your offer, there will likely be additional negotiations between you and your real estate agent and the home seller and his or her agent to agree on the price of the home and who will pay which closing costs.
-Once all parties accept an offer, you are considered “under contract” to purchase that home.
+After all parties accept an offer, you are considered “under contract” to purchase that home.

-STEP 9: HAVE THE HOME INSPECTED.
+STEP 7: HAVE THE HOME INSPECTED AND APPRAISED.

 The next step is to have the home inspected by a licensed home inspector.
 The inspector’s job is to examine the interior and exterior of the home as well as all mechanical elements and provide a report detailing the true condition of the home.
 You will select the home inspector and may also opt to pay for additional inspections for radon, mold, and more.

 Depending on the home inspector’s findings, you may want to renegotiate your offer.
 You can ask the seller to repair or replace things as necessary or ask for a reduction in the purchase price of the home.
 Your real estate agent will help you with this process.
+SLFCU may require certain habitability items to be repaired prior to closing.

-STEP 11: ACQUIRE HOMEOWNER'S (HAZARD) INSURANCE.
+STEP 8: ACQUIRE HOMEOWNERS (HAZARD) INSURANCE.

 Any changes to the purchase agreement or contract are called addendums, and they must be signed by all parties.
 This includes who will pay which costs, what repairs still need to be addressed, and any changes to the final closing date.
 All addendums must be given to the lender as soon as possible because these addendums complete the purchase agreement.

-You’ll schedule a walkthrough of your home before you sign the final paperwork so that you can ensure the home is in the condition you expect.
+You’ll also schedule a walkthrough of your home before you sign the final paperwork so that you can ensure the home is in the condition you expect.
 This might include confirming whether requested repair work has been completed satisfactorily or that the seller hasn’t made any unexpected modifications to the home.

 “Closing your loan” means signing the final paperwork.
 Home loans are usually closed at the title company.
 A title company ensures legitimate ownership of a property, ensuring that there are no issues with the title to your home – like unpaid mortgages or taxes, liens, etc. The title company also issues title insurance, which is required and protects you and your lender in case there are any future legal claims on your home.